2NTelekomunikace/node-red-flow-examples/Automatic cloud calling assigment/README.md

   * If you manually delete a device (phone number) from the My2N portal, it **will not** automatically delete the corresponding phone number for that user in 2N Access Commander.

   * Phone numbers won't be created for users with **duplicate names** in the 2N Access Commander (My2N does not allow duplicate names on calling devices).

+  * It is not possible to select which users receive the phone number and which do not.

 ### Author and Versioning